 Where the Coast Comes to Life

-The Rockingham Foreshore Revitalisation, recently completed in September 2019, will provide an impressively updated setting for this year’s Rockingham Beach Cup.
-The grassed Beach Bowl Amphitheatre will provide a a stunning entrance to the event, and the new Beach Lookout will host the Waikiki Luau.
+Revitalised Rockingham foreshore provides an impressive setting for the Rockingham Beach Cup and Carnival.
+The grassed Beach Bowl Amphitheatre provides a stunning entrance to the event, and the Beach Lookout hosts the Waikiki Luau.

-The revitalisation will also bring together Churchill Park, Bell Park and Rockingham Beach with local businesses to create a vibrant, well connected and pedestrian friendly foreshore for all to enjoy at the Rockingham Beach Festival.
+The revitalisation has brought together Churchill Park, Bell Park and Rockingham Beach with local businesses to create a vibrant, well connected and pedestrian friendly foreshore for all to enjoy at the Rockingham Beach Cup Carnival.

 The City of Rockingham is one of the fastest growing Local Government areas in Perth’s outer southern suburbs and is located about 40km south of the Perth CBD.